What is economic mobility?

 A quarter of Philadelphians struggle with poverty

-Philadelphia’s poverty rate is 25.7 percent, with 400,000 residents living below the federal poverty line.
-Half of Philadelphians experiencing poverty also experience deep poverty, meaning they live 50 percent below the federal poverty line.
+Philadelphia’s poverty rate is 24.5 percent, with 400,000 residents living below the federal poverty line.
+Less than half of Philadelphians experiencing poverty also experience deep poverty, meaning their income is no more than 50 percent of the federal poverty line.
 The federal poverty line for a three person household is approximately $19,700 per year.

 Philadelphia’s overwhelming rate of poverty indicates not many of the city’s residents have the ability to afford much beyond their means.
 This could be housing, food, transportation, childcare, clothing, medicine, etc. Macroeconomically, this also means that a quarter of Philadelphians are not able to contribute to the economy by purchasing from or investing in companies.